Did you notice it?

-Once you’ve done your research and you have your buyer’s personas, your custom audiences and your ad creative, you’re ready to start advertising on visual platforms like Instagram and Pinterest.
+Once you’ve done your research and have your buyer’s personas, custom audiences and ad creative, you’re ready to start advertising on visual platforms like Instagram and Pinterest.

-It’s important not to keep all your eggs in one basket, but keep in mind it’s equally important to dominate one platform before expanding on to the next one.
+It’s important not to keep all your eggs in one basket, but it’s equally essential to dominate one platform before expanding on to the next.

 The Importance of Visual Platforms for E-commerce Ads

-Visual platforms are so important because they are easier for the brain to decode than text, they drive better engagement and they maximize social impact.
+Visual platforms are so important because they are more accessible for the brain to decode than text, drive better engagement, and maximize social impact.
 There’s nothing like seeing a product being enjoyed by an actual person.

 Over the last few years, Instagram has become a disruptive marketing force.
 Last year, Instagram reached a billion monthly active users.
-Unlike Facebook and Snapchat which have stagnated, Instagram is just getting warmed up.
+Unlike Facebook and Snapchat, which have stagnated, Instagram is just warming up.

 Is Instagram’s organic reach dying?
 Absolutely!

-But Instagram is literally one of the greatest platform for marketeers, e-commerce, business owners, and young entrepreneurs.
-There is serious business behind Instagram and your business would be missing out on a huge opportunity if you weren’t capitalizing on the current trend.
+But Instagram is one of the greatest platforms for marketeers, e-commerce, business owners, and young entrepreneurs.
+There is serious business behind Instagram, and your business would be missing out on a massive opportunity if you weren’t capitalizing on the current trend.

-Because Instagram is owned by Facebook, you can manage all your ads via the same Ads Manager.
-This is neat because not only can you run ads on both platforms with one click, you can also go over your analytics in the same place.
+Because Facebook owns Instagram, you can manage all your ads via the same Ads Manager.
+This is neat because you can run ads on both platforms with one click and go over your analytics in the same place.

 For my fashion e-commerce brand, Instagram was the first visual platform I targeted because I was already running Ads on Facebook.
-I simply duplicated my ads and modified the creative to suit the visual nature of Instagram.
+I duplicated my ads and modified the creative to suit the graphic nature of Instagram.

-Ultimately, I found that my ads were performing much better on Instagram than they were on Facebook so I doubled down on the ads that were performing best.
+Ultimately, I found that my ads were performing much better on Instagram than on Facebook, so I doubled down on the ads performing best.